How to Propagate Roses

-You can propagate Roses from both hardwood or semi-hardwood cuttings.
+You can propagate Roses from both hardwood and semi-hardwood cuttings.
 Hardwood cuttings are mature wood from the fall, and semi-hardwood stems are cut in the summer.
-Hardwood cuttings should be cut from stems from the previous season and need to be about 10 to 12 inches long.
-They should be cut cleanly just below and above a bud.
+Hardwood cuttings should be cut from stems from the previous season and about 10 to 12 inches long.
+They should be cut cleanly, just below and above a bud.
 To do this, the gardener needs to have a very sharp pair of secateurs, for dull blades will crush the stem and ruin the cutting.
 The gardener then needs to remove all but the top two or three leaves.

 It would help if you placed the cuttings in well-drained, sandy soil about 3 to 4 inches apart and 8 to 10 inches deep.
 You can place the cutting outside if the gardener lives in a mild climate where the soil doesnâ€™t freeze deeply.
 They are best planted in trenches, like tomato plants, with everything buried save the top leaves.
 The cuttings must be protected from cold wind but open to the sun for most of the day.
 To that end, you can protect the cuttings with a wall made of burlap attached to poles sunk in the ground.
 If the winters are severe, the cuttings should be kept inside until the danger of frost is past.